This is a guest post by Scott Kelby, author of The iPhone Photography Book.

 That's all there is to it: open the Camera app, choose Pano mode, keep that white arrow centered along that yellow line as you pan, and your iPhone will do the rest.

 So, now that you know how to make a pano, I want to share five of my favorite tips for shooting them to help you capture your best outdoor pano images ever.
 Here we go!

 1. You Don't Have to Only Shoot Wide Panos

 Although we tend to think of panoramic images as wide, your iPhone's pano feature works just as well for shooting tall panos.

 So, the next time you're' standing in front of a waterfall, or a soaring sequoia, or a cool tall building, turn your iPhone sideways (so that the white arrow and yellow line are pointing straight up).

-Start at the base of the waterfall (or the tree, or the building, etc.) and pan up to its top.
+Start at the waterfall's base (or the tree, or the building, etc.) and pan up to its top.
 It will stitch this tall image together perfectly, just as it does with the wide panos.

 2. Don't Shoot “Too Wide”